#ContinuityOfGovernment, #WW3, #DeepState

 “Yes.
 But how do I know you really are Mr. Quixote?”

 Quixote grinned.
 “Is your note addressed to V?”

 “Does it say ‘Guacamole’ or ‘Habenero’?”

 Now convinced of Quixote’s authenticity, she handed the card over.
 “See for yourself.”
-He reached out to retrieve it and opened it up, read it, nodded, and tucked it in his shirt pocket.
+He reached out to retrieve it and opened it up, read it, nodded, and tucked it into his shirt pocket.

 “Do you have any idea about what’s happening?” he asked, probing her mind with his intense gaze.

-“No. It’s too dangerous for you to know right at this moment.
+“No. I’m afraid it’s too dangerous for you to know right at this moment.
 You wouldn’t want to know, anyway.
-It would be hard to get through your days with that knowledge, unable to share it.
+It would be hard to get through your days with that knowledge, being unable to share it.
 But you’ll know everything soon enough.
 I promise you that.
 I’ll say that big changes are coming soon.”

 “Should I be worried?”

 “No. You should be hopeful.”